 *Due to lack of volunteer availability, we have removed the shifts on Saturday, September 27, from our Women Build lineup.
 If you were hoping to volunteer that day, please reach out to our volunteer coordinator at brittany.bandstra@siouxfallshabitat.org or (605) 274-6292.

 You must uncover the murderous villain wreaking havoc in the metropolitan area and save the day by stopping them once and for all!
-Jest Murder Mystery Co. will be our partners in crime-solving once again.
+Jest Murder Mystery Co. will be our partner in crime-solving once again.
 Armed with witty comebacks and hilarious plot twists, they’ll render you powerless…because you’re doubled over with laughter.
 Whether you want to be a hero in the spotlight or “the guy in the chair” working behind the scenes, this is the show for you!

 We know a night of crimefighting can work up quite an appetite, so ROAM will be fueling you with a delicious meal.
 You’ll also enjoy out-of-this-world drinks, posing for a snapshot with your team and seeing how your work is helping the civilians of Greater Sioux Falls.